Berkeley College Grants and Scholarships

 Yellow Ribbon Grant: Awarded to veterans who have 100 percent GI Bill eligibility.
 Students receive 50 percent of their balance after all benefits are applied.

 Part-Time Employment: Students who are interested in part-time employment at local companies, agencies, and organizations while attending Berkeley College are encouraged to seek assistance from the Career Services Department.

 Payment Plans: Paying for college may present a challenge for some students and their families.
-To help make it more convenient, Berkeley College offers a no-interest payment plan that permits students to pay semester charges in installments over the course of the semester.
+To help make it more convenient, Berkeley College offers qualified students a no-interest payment plan that permits students to pay semester charges in installments over the course of the semester.
 The College may offer alternative arrangements, at its sole direction, based on relevant circumstances.